mobify/pinny/README.md

 default: `false`

-Sets the footer that pinny should use in its footer.
+Sets the footer that Pinny should use in its footer.
 Valid values are:

 - `boolean` - specifies no default footer generated.
 If chosen, the user is required to specify the footer markup themselves, including the appropriate class, `pinny__footer`.
 - `string` - specifies the title text used in the footer.
 The footer structure will be generated automatically.